sylmarien/ulhpc-school/README.md

 ### `module` command basics

-`module` can list all the software installed in the software stack:
+`module` can list all the software modules installed in the software stack:

     (node)$> module avail
     ------------------- /opt/apps/devel/v0.0-20150212/core/modules/bio ----------------